-Before Lin began receiving major minutes, the New York Knicks were an abysmal 8-15, the dual-superstar experiment was still disappointing and the playoffs appeared to be a distant delusion for a squad that was touted by Mark Stein of ESPN as the sixth-best team entering the 2011-12 season.
+Before Lin began earning major minutes, the Knicks were an abysmal 8-15.
+The dual-superstar experiment of Anthony and Stoudemire was disappointing, and the playoffs looked like a delusion for a squad that was touted by Mark Stein of ESPN as the sixth-best team entering the year.

 Let’s tell it like it is—the Knicks were bad.

-Since his run began, Lin has resurrected the Knicks back to relevancy, and the team is looking as if it will be able to make a splash in this year’s postseason.
+Since Lin's run began, the guard has resurrected his team back to relevancy.
+The Knicks have a whole new life about them since Linsanity began, and they look as if they will be able to make a splash in this year’s postseason.

-People love an underdog story, and if Lin can continue his incredible run he’ll be in line to complete the underdog story of a lifetime with the NBA’s most coveted honor.
+People love an underdog story, and if Lin can continue his incredible run he’ll be in line to complete the dark horse story of a lifetime with the NBA’s most coveted honor.